Outer Ring Road, Chennai: High-Growth Zone

 The region close to NH-45 is seen as a high-growth area covering the Chennai neighbourhoods places Vandalur, Mannivakkam, Mudichur, Redhills, Thiruninravur, Pattabiram, Muthapudupet, Morai, Malayambakkam-Mangadu, Minjur and Ponneri (Smart City).
 This would be the location for a 5-star hotel.

 Auto Main Street

 Localities near Minjur and Ponneri, which are hubs of automobile and component industries, would be the ideal locale for the auto main street, which is a niche retail for the automobile industry for which about 50 acre have been earmarked.

 Residential Areas

 Residential areas have been planned for more than 150 acres near Minjur, Ponneri while residential spaces have been planned at Malayambakkam, Nazarethpettai, Agaramel and Poonamallee.

 Warehouse

 A major warehouse has been planned in Minjur.

 IT Park

 Pattabiram in Avadi would have TIDEL IT Park.

+Knowledge city

+Tamil Nadu Knowledge City is planned to be set up from Palavedu stretch of Outer Ring road, covering Tamaraipakkam and Vengal town regions in Tiruvallur district.